ITNerdSpace/datageekml/_posts/2019-04-07-fast-ai-0-7-0-installation-on-windows.md

 - **Special instructions for fast.ai 0.7** are here: https://forums.fast.ai/t/fastai-v0-install-issues-thread/24652
 - Instalation on Windows: https://forums.fast.ai/t/howto-installation-on-windows/10439

-If you don’t have GPU, build the fastai-cpu environment instead:
+If you don’t have any NVIDIA GPU, build the fastai-cpu environment using this:

 ```
 git clone https://github.com/fastai/fastai.git